Korean Air Flight 801: Deaths and injuries

 Of the 254 people on board, 223 people—209 passengers and 14 crew members (all 3 flight crew, and 11 cabin crew)— died at the scene.

 Of the 31 occupants found alive by rescue crews, 2 died en route to the hospital and a further 3 in hospital.
 Among the survivors, 16 received burn injuries.
 The 26 survivors were initially treated at Guam Memorial Hospital in Tamuning or at Naval Hospital Guam in Agana Heights.
 Four were subsequently transferred to the U.S. Army Burn Center in San Antonio, Texas and eight to University Hospital in Seoul.
 On October 10 of that year, one passenger died from injuries suffered in the crash, bringing the number of fatalities to 229 and the number of survivors to 25.

 Twenty-two passengers and three flight attendants survived the crash with serious injuries.

 Notable passengers

 Shin Ki-ha, a four-term South Korean parliamentarian and former leader of the National Congress for New Politics, traveled with his wife and around 20 party members.
 Shin and his wife were both killed.
+A married couple of well-known voice actors, Jeong Gyeong-ae and Jang Se-jun, died in the crash along with their two sons.
+Hong Seong-hyeon, director of the Korean Broadcasting System's news department, died in the crash with two of his children, while his wife and younger daughter survived.

 Identification and repatriation of bodies

 On August 13, 1997, twelve sets of remains were brought to Guam's airport to be prepared to be repatriated to Seoul.
 Clifford Guzman, a governor's aide, said that two of the twelve were taken back to the morgue.
 Of the ten, one was misidentified and had to be switched before takeoff.
 The ten bodies transported to Seoul were those of seven passengers and three female flight attendants.
 On the same date, an NTSB family-affairs official named Matthew Furman said that in total, by that date, 46 bodies had been identified.
+When identification finished in January 1998, only 175 bodies were identified, while 53 were not.
+Among them, 37 bodies had been completely carbonised and it was impossible to carry out DNA analysis on another 16.